-Ecodesign tier 2 requirements
+Ecodesign Tier 2 requirements

-The Ecodesign Directive (2009/125/EC) established a framework to set efficiency requirements for energy-using and energy-related products sold in all 27 EU Member States.
-The directive provided minimum energy performance and product information requirements, by applying a 'tier' system.
+The Ecodesign Directive (2009/125/EC) established a framework to set efficiency requirements for energy-using and energy-related products sold in all 27 EU Member States33.
+The directive provided minimum energy performance and product information requirements by applying a 'tier' system.
 Our transformers are bound by this directive although the UK is no longer an EU Member.
 The energy performance was measured in terms of the maximum allowable load losses (variable losses) and no-load losses (fixed losses) values for different categories of transformers.

-Before the implementation of this directive, we assessed the economic value of losses over the life of our assets, including transformers, to inform wider procurement and design processes, driven by the financial incentive for losses from Ofgem in the price control period prior to 2015-23.
+Before the implementation of this directive, we assessed the economic value of losses over the life of our assets, including transformers, to inform wider procurement and design processes, driven by the financial incentive for losses from Ofgem in the price control period prior to 2015-2334.

-Tier 1 requirement, started in 1 July 2015 and underwent a review in 2018, resulted in an amended version published in November 2019.
-Tier 2 commenced 1 July 2021, with a review planned in 2024 to decide if there will be a tier 3 requirement.
-All new transformers to be procured in 2023-28 will comply with tier 2 requirements unless they are applicable for derogation of the directive.
+Tier 1 requirements started on 1 July 2015 and underwent a review in 2018, resulted in an amended version published in November 201935.
+Tier 2 commenced 1 July 2021, with a review planned in 2024 to decide if there will be a Tier 3 requirement.
+All new transformers to be procured in 2023-28 will comply with Tier 2 requirements unless they are applicable for derogation of the directive36.

 Energy savings is the key behind this directive.
 It was estimated that using more energy efficient transformers would lead to energy savings in the EU, of an estimated 16 TWh per year (after 2020).
-This is equivalent to 3.7 million tons less of $CO_2$ being emitted each year, or about 4.6 per cent of UK's total annual electricity consumption (346 TWh).
+This is equivalent to 3.7 million tons less of CO_2 being emitted each year37, or about 4.6 per cent of UK's total annual electricity consumption (346 TWh38).

-We estimated that the tier 2 technology would result in a cost uplift of 15 to 20 per cent compared to our existing tier 1 transformers.
+We estimated that the Tier 2 technology would result in a cost uplift of 15 to 20 per cent compared to our existing Tier 1 transformers.
 In addition, the increased weight and dimensions would have operational and practical implications, which would result in further cost increase in the supply chain.
-The learning from our amorphous transformer trial indicated that tier 2 1000 kVA ground-mounted transformers would require new plinth design.
+The learning from our amorphous transformer trial39 indicated that Tier 2 1000 kVA ground-mounted transformers would require new plinth design.